Moldova bowled over by Andorra! Minnows win first European Championship qualifier | Goal.com

 The Andorra Football Federation formed in 1994, but not until September 1998 was the nation accepted to play a FIFA-sanctioned competition, entering qualifying for Euro 2000.

-Their first-ever official match ended in a 3-1 defeat to Armenia, setting a depressing pattern for the tiny Pyrrenean principality.
+Their first-ever official match ended in a 3-1 defeat to Armenia, setting a depressing pattern for the tiny Pyrenean principality.

 Prior to Friday's match, their record in European Championship qualifying marked an incredible 56 defeats and not a single point.